Learn how to build data pipelines using Apache Spark with Python and AWS cloud in a completely case-study-based approach or learn-by-doing approach.

 - Spark job execution model, application_id –>> jobs –>> stages –>> tasks

 PART – 2: Setting up your local environment for programming Python and Spark

-- Introduction to Python – variable declaration, control statements, loops, switch statement, higher order functions, function currying, implicit parameter
+- Introduction to Python – variable declaration, conditional expression, pattern matching, iterations, functions, lambda, higher order functions, closures

 - Python Collections – List, Set, Map, Tuple, higher order functions on collections.

 PART – 3: Working with Structured Data using DataFrame

 Implementing ETL/Data Pipelines using Spark’s DataFrame/Dataset API through 3 steps,

 - Data Ingestion

 - Data Curation